merlin-network/nautilus/e2e/hive/simulators/rpc-compat/README.md

 `Dockerfile`: The tests are normally cloned into the repo at runtime by `ethereum/rpc-compat` in the docker image setup, but since we are running our own test cases, the dockerfile has been modified to accomodate for that.

-`tests`: These tests come from `https://github.com/ethereum/execution-apis`, but since Polaris does not support `chain.rlp`, some tests have been modified locally.
+`tests`: These tests come from `https://github.com/ethereum/execution-apis`, but since Blackfury does not support `chain.rlp`, some tests have been modified locally.